ajmalkoti/ajmalkoti.github.io/AcSIR_courses.md

 ## Geophysical Inverse Theory
 In this course we are aiming to understand some of the advanced techniques and study a few applications.
-The course structure (not complete yet) is presented below and a subject to change according to the audiance requirement.
+The course structure (not complete yet) is presented below is tentative and can be changed according to the audiance requirement.

 **Course Outline**
 1. Introduction to Python programming.